Sign Up

 Where: The New York Society for Ethical Culture Concert Hall

 Governor Hochul's cancellation of congestion pricing and the New York State Assembly's failure to pass vital bills are a climate disaster.
-It's time to hold our leaders accountable – in person.
-Join us at a town hall-style forum to question Governor Hochul, Attorney General James, and citywide elected leaders about the accelerating climate crisis!
+To address this, NYPIRG and a broad coalition of organizations sponsored a town hall-style forum to question top elected leaders about the accelerating climate crisis, which was attended by hundreds of New Yorkers.
+Experts explained the issues, and then we put our questions to the state- and city-level officials in attendance.

 When: 10:30 AM to 4:30 PM